 Relax and blow out...it is this motion that helps release the muscles.
-Getting your child to blow a balloon or bubbles while sitting on their toilet seat or potty, is not only about making the toilet a more fun place to visit but it also helps your child to release wees.
+Getting your child to blow a balloon or bubbles are not only about making the toilet a more fun place to visit but they also help your child to release wees.

 3. Water has magical power

 If you have ever tried to hold on to wees while listening to the sound of running water, or you have found your child peeing in the bath - you will know the magical power that water has.
 It is very difficult to hold a full bladder when you are in or are listening to running water.